 What does a Strata Manager do?

 A Strata Managers role is to manage a property group – i.e Strata titled property.
 These consist of multiple dwellings (often apartments or townhouses) that have a collective responsibility to maintain common property areas and fund the same.
-The Strata Managers role is to dutifully support the property Owners by guiding them and undertaking some of the required tasks that the group needs fulfilled.
-Such tasks include, recording minutes and distributing them, arranging meetings of the group, ensuring compliance with the Strata Titles Act 1988 (and amendments), arranging quotes and maintenance, arranging tax requirements, keeping goof financial records, raising funds to meet the groups costs and more.
+The Strata Managers role is to dutifully support the property Owners by guiding them and undertaking some of the required tasks that the group needs to be fulfilled.
+Such tasks include recording minutes and distributing them, arranging meetings of the group, ensuring compliance with the Strata Titles Act 1988 (and amendments), arranging quotes and maintenance, arranging tax requirements, keeping good financial records, raising funds to meet the group’s costs and more.

 A Strata Manager is engaged by a Strata Property consisting of multiple unit Owners working for the whole complex, dealing with the requirements of the collective and their common property needs.
 Whereas, inside a Strata complex you may have units Owner by investment Owners, and these individual owners would hire a Property Manager to look after their personal leasing needs. * refer: What does a Strata Manager do?

 Each Strata complex may choose to manage their affairs directly, or by appointing a Strata Manager.
 As such there are several different management companies here in SA.
 Simply contact your Managers on their contact details which would have been provided.
 Stratarama contact information appears on our website.